-But thanks to the prevalence of content marketing, even small businesses today are creating and maintaining buyer personas.
-Compared to more traditional methods, a buyer persona is one of the most efficient ways to invest in digital marketing.Compared to more traditional methods, a buyer persona is one of the most efficient ways to invest in digital marketing.
-Click To Tweet
+But thanks to the prevalence of content marketing, even the newest start-ups are creating and maintaining buyer personas.
+Compared to more traditional methods, a customer persona is one of the most cost-effective ways to invest in your digital marketing strategy.
+Indeed, a customer persona improves your overall ROAS (return on ad spend) by delivering content to people who actually want your product or services.

 If you do have a previous buyer persona, there are probably elements of it that you can use going forward – even if only as a template for what kind of things to avoid in the new version.

-Even if the material is outdated, it will still provide a starting point from which you can work on new additions to your persona.
+Even if the material is outdated, it will still provide a starting point from which you can work on new additions to your buyer persona.

 Dive into your research

 The key to this part of the process is being objective.
-Come into your buyer persona research with a clear mind – don’t let your expectations or the things that have worked previously influence your decisions.
+Go into your buyer persona research with a clear mind – don’t let your expectations or the things that have worked previously influence your decisions.